Archipelago

 When is the best season for sea fishing at Vega?

 Best season is May to September with stable weather and long days.
-Halibut fishing is open from 21 April to 19 December south of 62°N, peaking in June-August.
+Halibut fishing is open outside the closed season 20 December–20 April north of 62°N, peaking in June-August.
 Cod and saithe are caught throughout the season, while wolffish is typically taken in shallow areas in summer.

 Planning a fishing trip to Vega Brygge?